SOCIAL JUSTICE LEADERSHIP ACADEMY 2018

 Ages 11 - 21 | Monday - Friday 10am - 3pm | July 9 - August 9, 2018

 From July - August 2018, thirty teenagers joined us for the fifth year of our Social Justice Leadership Academy!
 Each year the Social Justice Leadership Academy (SJLA) combines transformative political education and hands-on arts programming to support young people in developing their visions and voices for change.
 Over the course of five weeks, youth develop tools for identifying their own strengths, collaborate to express their ideas, build meaningful relationships of trust and mutual support, learn real leadership skills, and connect with inspiring people and organizations.
 In 2018 we dove into the theme of AFROFUTURISM, intentionally practicing and envisioning the futures of healing and liberation that we long for.
-SJLA’s mission is to support the creative power, collective leadership and joy of young people in our community, especially youth of color, immigrant youth, queer youth, and court-involved youth.
+SJLA’s mission is to support the creative power, collective leadership and joy of young people in our community, including youth of color, immigrant youth, queer youth, low-income and court-involved youth.
 Scroll below to see photos from the summer, hear our songs, see our art, read our newspaper, learn more about who we are and our 2018 youth fellows.